KelvinHere/Yoga_Milestone_4/README.md

 #### Database

- - The database is postgres, below is the initial map when creating the app
+ - The database is a postgres relational database, below is the final database map will all features included

 ![Database](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/design/database/db_design.jpg "Database design")

-- The final database with new features at the end of development

 #### Performance